 - March 1, 2019, letter from DNR to Marinette re: biosolids disposal

-The city of Marinette has an interactive map on their website that shows past locations where biosolids were spread.
-JCI/Tyco is responsible for investigating PFAS contamination where biosolids were applied.
+The city of Marinette has an interactive map on its website that shows past locations where biosolids were land-applied.
+JCI/Tyco is responsible for investigating PFAS contamination where these biosolids were previously land-applied.
 ChemDesign is also responsible for evaluating its contribution of PFAS to the city of Marinette's WWTP.

-- In 2020, JCI/Tyco collected samples from private drinking water wells within 1,200 feet of the 61 fields where biosolids were land applied.
+- In 2020, JCI/Tyco collected samples from private drinking water wells within 1,200 feet of the 61 fields where biosolids were land-applied.
 PFAS contamination was detected in some of the private drinking water wells (see Drinking Water tab).
-The highest concentration of PFOA + PFOS detected in private drinking water samples collected near the landspreading fields is greater than 1,000 ppt.
+The highest concentration of PFOA and PFOS detected in private drinking water samples collected near the landspreading fields is greater than 1,000 ppt.

 - Drinking Water

 Private Drinking Water Wells